141 Atkins Street, Middletown, CT 06457 • Phone: 860-346-1270 • Fax: 203-237-9596

 Why the Wood Pellet Industry Is Growing

-The European demand for biomass pellets is fueling a growth in the North American wood pellet industry, according to a New York Times article last month.
-The British publication, The Timber Trades Journal, said that the North American wood pellet industry grew "six-fold from a capacity of just over one million tons to more than six million tons in the last five years."
+According to a New York Times article last month, European demand for biomass pellets is fueling growth in the North American wood pellet industry.
+The British publication The Timber Trades Journal said the industry grew "six-fold from a capacity of just over one million tons to more than six million tons in the last five years."

 The Timber Trades Journal article said the U.S. South, with its abundant forests, is expected to become the leading wood-pellet region in North America.
 The New York Times mentioned Arkansas-based NexGen Biomass, a start-up with plans to build a 150-employee plant capable of producing 440,000 tons of wood pellets a year.
-NexGen Biomass officials said pine pulpwood will be converted into wood pellets to be used as fuel in Europe.
+NexGen Biomass officials said pine pulpwood will be converted into wood pellets for fuel in Europe.

 Phoenix Renewable Energy began to build a $110 million pellet processing plant in Arkansas in August.
 The plant is located on the site of a former paper mill.
 The company plans to build four more plants in Arkansas.